ResidentMario/fcimporter/README.md

 If this happens, the workarond is to set the correct goings-on page manually using the `-p` parameter.
 I have so far been only partially successful in fixing this bug.
 See also [this StackOverflow thread](http://stackoverflow.com/questions/31375022/purging-the-cache-of-the-requests-library-in-python).

+<b>NOTE:</b> This appears to have now been fixed.
+Still evaluating.

 <h2>Limitations</h2>

 This script has a number of important limitations that are worth taking into account in regular use.